 A. When is the FAFSA due?

 June 30 of the school year for which you are applying for financial aid is the federal deadline for online applications.
-This means that if you haven’t filed your FAFSA form for the 2023-24 school year, you still have some time left.
-Your online application must be submitted by midnight Central Time (CT) on June 30, 2024.
+This means that for the 2024-25 school year, your online application must be submitted by midnight Central Time (CT) on June 30, 2025.
 Note that you will be completing the old FAFSA, which is longer and more complicated than the new form.

 B. What are the college financial aid deadlines?